UPPMAX/programming_formalisms/docs/sessions/project_start/analysis_design/README.md

 ### Exercise

 !!! info "Well formed requirements"

     Lets look at the examples for the Learners project and analyze if they conform to a well formed requirement, these [requirements](https://github.com/programming-formalisms/programming_formalisms_project_summer_2026/blob/main/docs/requirements.md).

     The Goal of this exercise is to read through the page and learn what a wellformed requirment is, then look through and discuss the requirments.

-After this see if you can spot any system or functional requirment that needs expanding.
+    After this see if you can spot any system or functional requirement that needs expanding.

     Make a document about this in your learners folder called requirment_analysis_NN.md

 ???- "Remember what makes a requirement well formed. "

     A well-formed specified requirement contains one or more of the following:

-        — it shall be met or possessed by a system to solve a problem, achieve an objective or address a stakeholder concern;
+    - it shall be met or possessed by a system to solve a problem, achieve an objective or address a stakeholder concern;
-        — it is qualified by measurable conditions;
+    - it is qualified by measurable conditions;
-        — it is bounded by constraints;
+    - it is bounded by constraints;
-        — it defines the performance of the system when used by a specific stakeholder or the corresponding capability of the system but not a capability of the user, operator or other stakeholder; and
+    - it defines the performance of the system when used by a specific stakeholder or the corresponding capability of the system but not a capability of the user, operator or other stakeholder; and
-        — it can be verified (e.g., the realization of the requirement in the system can be demonstrated).
+    - it can be verified (e.g., the realization of the requirement in the system can be demonstrated).

 ## References